 "What kind of flavours are you in the mood for tonight?" ```

-When a guest raves about a dish, it’s a brilliant moment.
-Instead of a simple "thank you," your team can really build on that connection.
-This is where a friendly team member, someone who can chat easily and make people feel comfortable, truly shines.
-Knowing when to offer that little extra, like introducing the chef, just makes the whole experience so much better for the guest and for the venue.
-It’s about making them feel truly special, not just another table.
+When someone genuinely loves a dish, that's a brilliant moment.
+Instead of just a quick "thanks," your team can actually build on that connection.
+A staff member who can chat easily and make people feel comfortable really shines here.
+Knowing when to offer that little bit extra – like introducing the chef – can elevate their whole visit.
+It's about making them feel truly special, not just another table.

 #### Template 2: Positive Feedback & Chef Introduction

-How to use it: This script is for when a guest specifically praises a dish or the whole experience.
-Encourage your team to spot these moments and take the initiative to create a memorable connection.
-They should always get a feel for whether the guest would actually want an introduction before diving in.
+How to use it: Use this when a guest specifically praises a dish or the experience.
+Train your team to spot these moments and take the initiative.
+They should always read the room first—not every guest wants an introduction.

 ``` "I'm so glad to hear you enjoyed the [Specific Dish Name]!
 It's one of my favourites too.
 I'll be sure to pass your compliments directly to the kitchen team."